spacetelescope/roman_tools/README.md

   * [WebbPSF-WFIRST Tutorial](./blob/master/notebooks/WebbPSF-WFIRST_Tutorial.ipynb) — Simulate a PSF for the WFIRST Wide-Field Instrument by selecting a detector position.
 Evaluate PSF differences between two detector positions.
 Shows both the WebbPSF notebook GUI and a brief example of performing calculations with the API.
   * [Pandeia-WFIRST Imaging](./blob/master/notebooks/Pandeia-WFIRST%20Imaging.ipynb) — Calculate exposure times and simulate detector "postage stamps" for scenes made up of point sources and extended sources.
-  * [GalSim WFIRST Demo](./blob/master/notebooks/WFIRST%20GalSim%20Demo.ipynb) — Simulate a sample of galaxies drawn on a single WFIRST Wide-Field Instrument detector.
-Derived from `demo13.py` in version 1.4.4 of the GalSim project. (**Note:** This uses the GalSim PSF model for WFIRST, which makes simplifying assumptions for speedier computation relative to WebbPSF.)

 ## Run locally in a container with Docker